GRBs from Collapse of Thorne-\.Zytkow-like Objects as the Aftermath of WD-NS Coalescence: Explanations for two peculiar GRBs

 \item Optical.
-The first optical counterpart is obtained by Zwicky Transient Facility (ZTF) at $\sim 0.2$~days \citep{Ahu2020} and the host galaxy is confirmed with redshift $z=0.7481\pm 0.0003$ \citep{Rot2020}.
-An optical flare is observed by Large Binocular Telescope (LBT) \citep{Rot2020} at 2.18 days.
-We carried out our observations in r-band with Las Cumbres Observatory Global Telescope (LCOGT) and obtained several upper-limits around 2.27 days. \citet{Ahu2021} reported a series of i-band observations from Gemini-North 8-meter telescope, and measured an optical bump with $M_i= 25.45\pm 0.25\rm~AB\rm~mag$ at t$\sim 28.28$ days.
-All those data, as well as those reported in GCN circulars\footnote{\url{https://gcn.gsfc.nasa.gov/other/200826A.gcn3}} by multiple facilities, including Telescopio Nazionale Galileo (TNG), Gran Telescopio Canarias (GTC), and Lowell Discovery Telescope (LDT), are all collected and listed in Table \ref{tab:optical}.
+The first optical counterpart is obtained by the Zwicky Transient Facility (ZTF) at $\sim 0.2$~days \citep{Ahu2020b}, and the host galaxy is confirmed with redshift at $z=0.7481\pm 0.0003$ \citep{Rot2020}.
+An optical flare is observed by the Large Binocular Telescope \citep[LBT;][]{Rot2020} at 2.18 days.
+We carried out our observations in the $r$-band with the Las Cumbres Observatory Global Telescope (LCOGT) and obtained several upper limits around 2.27 days. \citet{Ahu2021} reported a series of $i$-band observations from the Gemini-North 8 m telescope and measured an optical bump with $M_i= 25.45\pm 0.25\rm~AB\rm~mag$ at $t$= 28.28 days. \citet{Ros2022} reprocessed the observation and revised it to $M_i= 24.53\pm 0.21\rm~AB\rm~mag$, and they found the other two optical observations.
+One was observed by LBT at $t$= 37.1 days after the burst with $M_H= 24.06\pm 0.20\rm~AB\rm~mag$.
+The other is at $t$= 46.11 days, and the magnitude was $M_i= 25.36\pm 0.26\rm~AB\rm~mag$.
+All those data, as well as those reported in GCN circulars\footnote{\url{https://gcn.gsfc.nasa.gov/other/200826A.gcn3}} by multiple facilities, including the Telescopio Nazionale Galileo (TNG), Gran Telescopio Canarias (GTC), and Lowell Discovery Telescope (LDT), are all collected and listed in Table \ref{tab:optical}.